syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 Syncfusion Blazor components are available in [nuget.org](https://www.nuget.org/packages?q=syncfusion.blazor).
 In order to use Syncfusion Blazor components in the application, add reference to the corresponding NuGet.
 Refer to [NuGet packages topic](https://blazor.syncfusion.com/documentation/nuget-packages) for available NuGet packages list with component details.

-Add Syncfusion.Blazor.Calendars NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a NuGet package.
+Add `Syncfusion.Blazor.Calendars` NuGet package to the application using the following command in the command prompt (Windows) or terminal (Linux and macOS) to install a NuGet package.
 See [Install and manage packages using the dotnet CLI](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-dotnet-cli) topics for more details.

 ```
+cd client
 dotnet add package Syncfusion.Blazor.Calendars --version {{ site.releaseversion }}
+dotnet restore
 ```

 ## Add Style Sheet